Synapses speeches

 A delectable feeling of well-being had come over me, cutting me off from the others, without my knowing why.
 It had immediately made me feel indifferent to life’s ups and downs its trivial catastrophes, its derisory shortness, in the same way that love does by filling me with a precious essence: but rather should i say that this essence was not in me, it was me.”

-Stuttering Protocols…to think along dotted lines / Natanel Elfassy | R&Sie(n) Architects
+____________________________________________________________Stuttering Protocols…to think along dotted lines / Natanel Elfassy | R&Sie(n) Architects

 [1] I’ve heard about something that builds up….